 How to find food trucks for sale

-Mobile point-of-sale (POS) options
+Mobile POS options

-Starting out with just a cash box is common and a good way to get going if you are low in funding.
-Here are a few options for processing sales, listed from the lowest-priced option to the most advanced.
+Below are a few options for processing sales, listed from the lowest-priced option to the most advanced.

 Cash box and cash-only sales

-Advantages: Low priced.
-You can purchase a lockable box for under $20.
+- Advantages: Low-priced; you can purchase a lockable box for under $20

-Ongoing costs: None.
+- Ongoing costs: None

 Cash box + mobile card processor

-Ongoing costs: Credit and debit card processing fees and mobile data fees.
+- Ongoing costs: Credit and debit card processing fees and mobile data fees

 Cash box + POS system + mobile processing